Alliance (New Zealand political party): Decline

 During the process of regroupment since the 2005 election the Alliance has reaffirmed its role as a broad left-wing political party committed to contesting both electorate seats and a party list.
-The party continues to release an annual alternative budget, prepared by the Alliance spokesperson on tax, the academic and intelligence researcher Jim Flynn.
+The party continued to release an annual alternative budget, prepared by the Alliance spokesperson on tax, the academic and intelligence researcher Jim Flynn.
 In 2008 the Alliance adopted a new logo designed by Jack Yan & Associates to signal the changes it has undergone and its intention for renewal and rebuilding.

 In the 2008 election the Alliance fielded candidates in all major New Zealand centres, contesting 15 electorate seats and running a party list of 30 candidates under the co-leaders Kay Murray and Andrew McKenzie.
 The party managed to marginally improve its party vote to 1,721, amounting to 0.08 percent of the party vote and placing the Alliance 7th out of 12 extra-parliamentary parties.
 The Alliance candidate for Dunedin North, Victor Billot, gathered 448 electorate votes, placing him 6th in that electorate.

 After the election of the fifth National government on 8 November 2008, the Alliance pledged to "play a leading role in resisting the attacks against public services, workers, beneficiaries and students that will be a feature of the new National Government."

 The party unsuccessfully contested the 2011 election, gaining just 1,069 party votes, the lowest of any registered party.
 It did not nominate a list for the 2014 election, and nominated only a single electorate candidate: Mary O'Neill in Napier in which she came fifth with 59 votes.

 The party was formally deregistered with the Electoral Commission at its own request on 26 May 2015.
 Without registration, the party cannot contest the party vote.
 As of May 2020, the party's website remains online with an active blog.
 The website describes a conference planned for August 2016 but it is unclear if this went ahead.

 In 2020, the former Alliance MP Phillida Bunkle wrote an essay for Newsroom about her time in the party, in which she made allegations of a culture of bullying and misuse of funds, and of disruptive power-play by an internal grouping she called "the Faction."

+Relaunch

+In 2025, the party announced its intention to re-enter electoral politics by contesting the 2025 New Zealand local elections in a press release.
+In the press release, party spokesperson Quentin Findlay claimed the party had experienced an influx of young membership.
+As of June 2025, a new website had been launched for the party alongside the announcement.
+Party president Victor Billot announced the party is contesting a single seat at the 2025 Christchurch City Council election, Tom Roud in the Christchurch City Council's central ward.
+Billot stated the party never fully disestablished but had been inactive for many years and was not planning to contest central government elections.